NintendoBrew/DS-I-Shop-/README.md

 It will use HiyaCFW to bypass signature verification just like Luma3DS CFW to install non-legit apps
 https://nintendobrew.github.io/DSi-ShopPP

-Thanks to Hipeopeo, Multimegamander, ry755, Robz8 and others I forgot to mention and a big thanks to all support in the DSi Shop++ Discord.
+Thanks to Hipeopeo, Multimegamander, ry755, RocketRobz (Robz8), and others I forgot to mention.
+A big thanks to all support in the DSi Shop++ Discord.

 Discord Link: https://discord.gg/6Rf4gKa